What’s Story Bible?

 The generation of Synopsis is informed by both Braindump and Genre.

-The Synopsis influences the generation of Characters, Worldbuilding, Outline, and Beats.
+The Synopsis influences the generation of Characters, Worldbuilding, Outline, and Scenes.

 As mentioned previously, in the event the Synopsis field is empty, the fields that rely on Synopsis would instead defer to the Braindump.